 Readjust the Main Bearing pre-load if the Clamshell generates excessive heat or if the Main Bearing becomes loose.
-Refer to 'Adjustment of the Main Bearing pre-load' later in this section.
+Refer to Adjustment of the Main Bearing pre-load.

 Thoroughly clean and check the Tool Blocks in the event of feed problems.